vinkodlak/rigpro.consulting/src/pages/workflow/index.md

       Agreement, Consulting contract etc.
     description: 'NDA, consulting contract between the Client and the RIGPRO team.'
     image: /img/03_PAPERWORK_SIGNED.jpg
-    title: Paperwork signed
+    title: 'Documents Signed '
   - body: >-
       Your dedicated expert is getting up to speed with the project.
 Information requests are sent as required - from Operations Geologist, Service Company, Drilling Contractor...all the way to Senior Drilling Engineer and Drilling Supervisors.
-At this stage, a full and detailed picture of the project specifics is built.
+At this stage, a full and detailed picture of the project specifics is created.
     description: >-
       Key operational information is shared - country, rig, service provider, contacts...
     image: /img/04_INFORMATION_EXCHANGE.jpg
     title: Information exchange
   - body: >-
-      Our experts are proficient in tendering procedure and are able to review and analyse tender package, and provide a constructive input.
+      Our experts are proficient in the tendering procedure and are able to review and analyse the tender package, and provide a constructive input.

-      This is a critical stage in which any ambiguities need to be resolved, since after effects of inadequate tendering process are severe and costly.
+      This is an extremely critical stage in which any ambiguities need to be resolved, since after effects of inadequate tendering process are severe and costly.
-    description: >-
+    description: >
       Depending on the specific requirements, our team will assist throughout the tendering process.
     image: /img/05_TENDER_REVIEWED.jpg